jdfwarrior/cesium-electron/README.md

 - Ability to command the camera and other controls via the http interface
 - Custom controls for switching to the default base layers from Cesium
-- Playback time displayed beside the Play button
-- Ability to change the playback rate/multiplier
-- Button to remove all entities or clear all loaded data
 - Cleanup the build process and trim as much unnecessary stuff as possible from the release output
 - Typescript for the Electron main process and supporting modules
+- Finish implementation of dropdown component for menus
+- Add panel to show information about entities